wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/SDSQuickStart.md

    **Note:** The data to be written is a timestamp and numeric value.
 It is indexed by a timestamp, and the numeric value that will be stored is a 64-bit floating point value.

-2. Save the JSON file the name SDSCreateType.json.
+2. Save the JSON file the name _SDSCreateType.json_.
-3. Run the following curl script:
+3. Run the following curl script from the directory where the file is located:

    ```bash
    curl -d "@SDSCreateType.json" -H "Content-Type: application/json"  -X POST   http://localhost:5590/api/v1/tenants/default/namespaces/default/types/Simple